 This site, according to Revelation, is where the final battle will be between the forces of good and evil.
 The name may originate from the Hebrew name “mountain of Megiddo”.

+Megiddo is a historical site with a long history of military conflicts and was strategically significant in ancient times.
+Battles fought in this region have left a lasting impact on human history, leading to the association with the term Armageddon.
 The ancient city of Megiddo is located 30Km south east of Haifa, and is located at a strategic entrance through the eastern Carmel/Manasseh hills where an ancient trade road (Via Maris).
 In this site an important City once flourished, and mentioned in the Old Testament as a strong City that played an important role in the history of the Biblical Israel.

 The hills behind the Tel (mound) are in the south, right next to the Tel.
 These hills can be called Har-Megeddon, the source of the name of Armageddon.
 The hills actually are a lower eastern extension of Mount Carmel.
 This section is called Manasseh mountains, and they continue on towards the great depression of the Jordan valley.
 This mountain ridge presented a problem in ancient times, since the passage south had to climb up the mountains.
 There were only few passages, and Megiddo was one of them – a sort of gate keeper.

 Why was the area of Megiddo selected in Revelation as the place of the future battle between the forces of Evil and forces of Good?
 This can be explained by the following factors:

 The Area: Megiddo area (and the Carmel/Manasseh mountains) was a boundary between the Kingdoms of the South (Egypt) and the Kingdoms of the North (Mesopotamian Kingdoms – Assyria, Babylon, Acadian).
 This friction line was always a center of great battles, as echoed in the Bible.